-At the Start there will most likely be examples or samples of the course-markers (CMs) and checkpoints (CPs) you will find on the route.
+At the Start of a CM rallye, there will most likely be examples or samples of the coursemarkers (CMs) and checkpoint signs (CPs) you will find on the route.
 Unless there are specific instructions against it, generally you can record the CM at the Start.
-If there's a good Checkpoint at the Start, you will have to go to one of the rallye personnel and have them sign your scoresheet.
-Look around for any hidden CMs as they may have further instructions for you to follow.
+If there's a good Checkpoint at the Start, you will have to go